View Document Text

 Description of Advisory Firm

-of its Supervised Persons, which refer to the Firm’s officers, partners, directors (or other persons occupying
+Supervised Persons, which refer to the Firm’s officers, partners, directors (or other persons occupying a similar

-a similar status or performing similar functions), employees, or any other person who provides investment
+status or performing similar functions), employees, or any other person who provides investment advice on the

 Advisory Services Offered

-of the foregoing advisory services, clients are required to enter into one or more written agreements with the
+foregoing advisory services, clients are required to enter into one or more written agreements with the Firm setting

 Investment Management Services

-financial planning.
-While we work with clients, we have the ongoing responsibility to select and/or make
+planning.
+While we work with clients, we have the ongoing responsibility to select and/or make recommendations

-recommendations based upon the objectives of the client, as to specific securities or other investments
+based upon the objectives of the client, as to specific securities or other investments that he/she recommends

-that he/she recommends or purchases/sells in clients’ accounts.
-We utilize a variety of investment types
+or purchase/sell in the ir accounts.
+We utilize a variety of investment types when making investment

-when making investment recommendations/purchases in client accounts which include, but are not limited
+recommendations/purchases in client accounts, which include, but are not limited to, equity securities, fixed-

-Strategies, and Risk of Loss.
-Financial Planning may be provided to clients as a part of the Investment
+of Analysis, Investment Strategies, and Risk of Loss.
+Financial Planning may be provided to clients as a part of the

-Management Services.
-When being provided as a separate service it is described in this section under
+Investment Management Services.
+When provided as a separate service, it is described in the Financial Consulting

 Financial Planning